Frequently Asked Questions

 Proper timing is crucial for harvesting dragon fruit:

-1. Maturity indicators: Skin color change to vibrant pink/red or yellow (depending on variety).
+1. Visual indicators: Skin color will change to vibrant pink/red or yellow (depending on variety).
+Blushing will occur in stenopterus fruit.
+Brach tips will turn brown.

-2. Texture test: Gently squeeze the fruit - ripe dragon fruit should have a slight give, similar to a ripe avocado.
+2. Squeeze test: Gently squeeze the fruit, a ripe dragon fruit should have a slight give and return, similar to a ripe avocado.

 Expected Yields